HCF Insurance: The years of Commonwealth support 1952–1962

 The introduction of the National Health Scheme by the Commonwealth Minister for Health (Sir Earle Page) in 1952 marked the beginning of a new era for health insurance in Australia.
 Previously conducted on a private basis, voluntary health insurance funds were now required to be registered under the National Health Act in order to pay the additional benefits now provided by the Commonwealth.
 HCF decided to seek registration under the Act, which was duly granted and the Fund's total disbursements of the Commonwealth hospital benefit of 4/- a day from 1 January 1952 (the start of the Scheme) to 30 June 1952 amount to £34,073.

 In 1953, following increases in hospital charges, the HCF family contribution rate was raised to 3/- a week which provided for a weekly hospital benefits of £12/12/- and the age limit on membership was abolished.
 In 1957, at the end of 25 years' operations, HCF celebrated its silver anniversary with benefit payments for the year amounting to £3,170,408.
-By 1962, after 30 years of community service, total benefits paid were £9,202,720.
+By 1962, after 30 years of service, total benefits paid were £9,202,720.

 A Victorian Tram with HCF's ad in 1969 - just before it closing its business in Victoria in 1970, as a result of introducing National Health Act 1970 by the commonwealth government.